 - Financial difficulties

 Not every individual will exhibit all of the above symptoms.
-They are simply examples of reported symptoms that have been previously displayed by opioid abusers.
+These are simply examples of reported symptoms that have been previously displayed by opioid abusers.

 According to the Centers for Disease Control and Prevention, “overdose deaths involving prescription opioids have quadrupled since 1999 and so have sales of these prescription drugs.”
-Moreover, the CDC states that there have been more than 183,000 deaths in direct relation to opioid overdose between the years of 1999-2015.
-There was a spike in opioid overdose with a rise of 258% that occurred between the years 2010-2014, according to the DEA.
+Moreover, the CDC states that there have been more than 183,000 deaths in direct relation to opioid overdose between the years of 1999 to 2015.
+There was a spike in opioid overdose with an increase of 258% that occurred between the years 2010 to 2014, according to the DEA.

 America has officially reached an all-time high, in 2016, in regards to opioid overdose.
 The current statistics reported from the CDC have revealed that 91 Americans die daily from opioid overdose.
 The artist formerly known as Prince, was one of those 91 individuals who died from an opioid overdose, on April 21, 2016.

 If an individual is even suspected of abusing opioids, it is imperative to seek out proper help.
 As indicated above, opioid overdose is unfortunately becoming increasingly prevalent in our society, and the only way to stop it is to get help before it is too late.
 There are a plethora of options for an individual in need of help and/or guidance with opioid abuse.
-Contacting any hospital and/or drug rehabilitation center can be beneficial as that institution will be able to better personally direct the individual in need.
+Contacting a drug rehabilitation center is often the best option as they will be able to provide much needed help for recovery.